CMASCenter/pcluster-cmaq/docs/user_guide/ena-cmaq-cluster.md

 <a href="https://aws.amazon.com/hpc/faqs/">Elastic Fabric Adapter for HPC systems</a>

 EFA is currently available on c5n.18xlarge, c5n.metal, i3en.24xlarge, i3en.metal, inf1.24xlarge, m5dn.24xlarge, m5n.24xlarge, r5dn.24xlarge, r5n.24xlarge, p3dn.24xlarge, p4d, m6i.32xlarge, m6i.metal, c6i.32xlarge, c6i.metal, r6i.32xlarge, and r6i.metal instances.

+What are the differences between an EFA ENI and an ENA ENI?

+An ENA ENI provides traditional IP networking features necessary to support VPC networking.
+An EFA ENI provides all the functionality of an ENA ENI, plus hardware support for applications to communicate directly with the EFA ENI without involving the instance kernel (OS-bypass communication) using an extended programming interface.
+Due to the advanced capabilities of the EFA ENI, EFA ENIs can only be attached at launch or to stopped instances.

+Q: What are the pre-requisites to enabling EFA on an instance?

+EFA support can be enabled either at the launch of the instance or added to a stopped instance.
+EFA devices cannot be attached to a running instance.